vishipayyallore/speaker-series-2022/README.md

-# speaker series in 2022
+# Speaker Series in 2022
 This Repository contains the Demos for the Speaking Sessions conducted during year 2022

 ## AWS Learning Series - `Dot Net Learners Houser`, `BDotNet`, and `The Techplatform`